-In 2017, a Lyme disease vaccine study found following three priming immunizations, a booster dose was administered five months later, and the induction of immunological memory could be confirmed.
-Thus, the antibody titers after the booster dose were increased considerably compared to those after primary immunization.
+Initially developed by France-based Valneva SE, the VLA15 Lyme disease vaccine candidate is being tested as an alum-adjuvanted formulation and administered intramuscularly.
+The initial VLA15 vaccine development program was granted Fast Track designation by the U.S. Food and Drug Administration (FDA) in July 2017.
+A study published in 2017 found following a three-priming immunization and a booster dose administered five months later, the induction of immunological memory could be confirmed.
+Thus, the antibody titers after the booster dose were increased considerably.
 In addition, the half-lives of anti-OspA serotype-specific antibodies after administration of the booster immunization were longer than after primary vaccination.
-The data shows that VLA15 induced protection in mice against challenge with four clinically relevant Borrelia species (B. burgdorferi, B. afzelii, B. garinii and B. bavariensis) expressing five of the six OspA serotypes included in the vaccine.
+In addition, the data showed that VLA15 induced protection in mice against challenges with four clinically relevant Borrelia species (B. burgdorferi, B. afzelii, B. garinii, and B. bavariensis) expressing five of the six OspA serotypes included in the vaccine.

 Valneva SE (Nasdaq: VALN; Euronext Paris: VLA) is a Saint-Herblain, France-located specialty vaccine company providing prevention against diseases with significant unmet medical needs.

-VLA15 is tested as an alum-adjuvanted formulation and administered intramuscularly.
 On July 22, 2020, the Lyme disease Phase 2 study VLA15-201 announced it met its endpoints.
 Compared to Phase 1, the higher doses used in this trial elicited higher antibody responses across all serotypes.
 And encouraging immunogenicity profile confirmed, including older adults.
-The endpoint readout was immunogenicity at Day 85 (1-month after finalization of primary immunization).

 The U.S. CDC currently recommends a 2-step testing process for Lyme disease.
 Both steps are required and can be done using the same blood sample.

 Lyme Disease Genetic Susceptibility